Puankhequa: Trading

 Puankhequa was Chief Merchant in Canton between 1760 and 1788.
 He had made his name in the silk trade, but traded in a number of other goods.
-From the 1740s to 1760, Puankhequa traded out of the Dafeng Hang 達豐行, which he managed in partnership with his Chen family accomplices and his brother Seequa 潘瑟官.
+From the 1740s to 1760, Puankhequa traded out of the Dafeng Hang (達豐行), which he managed in partnership with his Chen family accomplices and his brother Seequa (潘瑟官).
 All of his trade with foreigners in Canton at this time, and his trade with Southeast Asia via the Chinese junks, was conducted out of the Dafeng Hang.
-In 1760, Puankhequa established a new firm called the Tongwen Hang 同文行, which in the 1810s was renamed Tongfu Hang 同孚行.
-Although ruthless in business, Puankhequa remained sentimental about his family's origin and his Fukienese identity.
-He founded the Fukien mai-ch'iao, the Fukien merchants in temporary residence in Canton, an association for business and social events.
+In 1760, Puankhequa established a new firm called the Tongwen Hang (同文行), which in the 1810s was renamed Tongfu Hang (同孚行).
+Although ruthless in business, Puankhequa remained sentimental about his family's origin and his Fujianese identity.
+He founded the Fujian mai-ch'iao, the Fujianese merchants in temporary residence in Canton, an association for business and social events.
 The firm owned a factory which was situated close to the Swedish factory.
 The Swedes joined in the East India trade later than most of the national European trading companies.
 The first ship arrived in September 1732.
 They were seen as naïve by the rest of the European traders and Puankhequa treated them haughtily, but they nevertheless regarded him as a friend and benefactor.
 Mostly they bought tea from him.
 The tasting of different lots and negotiations about the price usually went on for weeks.
 He also served as a mediator when this was called for; in 1761, he was asked by the captain on one of the Swedish ships to help out in a conflict with some Dutch merchants.
-The Dutch had set up a punsch tent in Wampoa near the ships and the captain had trouble keeping his crew away from the place.
-Puankhequa managed to get the mandarins in Whampoa to forbid the selling of alcohol on land while the ships were there.
-In September 1768, the Swedes made an unsuccessful attempt at selling Swedish woollen cloth and camlet to the Chinese traders.
+The Dutch had set up a punsch tent in Huangpu near the ships and the captain had trouble keeping his crew away from the place.
+Puankhequa managed to get the mandarins in Huangpu to forbid the selling of alcohol on land while the ships were there.
+In September 1768, the Swedes made an unsuccessful attempt at selling Swedish woolen cloth and camlet to the Chinese traders.
 The cloth was deemed too coarse and nobody wanted to buy it, except for Puankhequa who gave the Swedes a fair price.